beginning of content

 Physical activity guidelines for older people

-If you have a medical condition or have been mostly inactive, see your doctor before starting any vigorous exercise program.
+If you have a medical condition or have been mostly inactive, see your doctor before starting a new or different type of exercise program.

 Key facts

-• Keeping active helps you stay physically and mentally strong.
+• Keep active to help stay physically and mentally strong.

-• Aim for about 30 minutes of moderate-intensity physical activity on most days, but any amount of activity is beneficial — even just a few minutes.
+• Aim for about 30 minutes of moderate intensity physical activity on most days, but even small amounts of movement can make a difference.

 Why should older people stay active?

 Whatever your age, you can enjoy the benefits of physical activity.
-There’s a host of health reasons to stay active and it doesn’t have to be ‘serious business’ — being active can be fun, especially if you can socialise at the same time.
-Exercise also helps keep your mind active and improves your quality of life.
+Physical activity doesn't have to be 'serious business.'
+Being active can be fun, especially if you can socialise at the same time.
+Regular exercise also helps keep your mind active and improves your quality of life.

-Even a small increase in daily physical activity can reduce your risk of health conditions such as:
+Even a small increase in daily physical activity can lower your risk of health conditions, such as:

-Conversely, spending a lot of time sitting down (being sedentary) may increase the risk of health conditions.
-So it’s a good idea to break up long periods of sitting with physical activity.
-Even a few minutes of walking or stretching is beneficial.
+Sitting for long periods may increase your risk of health conditions.
+It's a good idea to break up long periods of sitting with physical activity.
+Even 10 minutes of walking or stretching can make a difference.

 Can physical activity 'slow down' the ageing process?